russellvaughan/CV/README.md

 I love new business development.
 Making sure I have an impact for companies I work for is something that is really important to me.
 I found that bringing new clients on board was a very tangible way to demonstrate that.
 There is also something incredibly exciting when learning about new businesses and seeing if there is anything you are able to offer that can help them solve problems.
 There are also no real shortcuts to finding new business, you have to work hard and get out and find it.

-- As an individual, I have brought numerous new major advertising clients on board notably the likes of GSK, Mars and Fiat.
+- I have brought numerous new major advertising clients on board notably the likes of GSK, Mars and Fiat.
-- The honest reality is that the biggest jobs require a team effort and I was extremely proud to be part of team took BT from a non spender to a multimillon pound advertiser.
+- I understand that the biggest jobs require a team effort and I was extremely proud to be part of team took BT from a non spender to a multimillon pound advertiser.
 - I was also part of a team that launched Dax, a new digital audio advertising network in the UK.
 In its first year dax acheived 75% market awareness and over £1m in advertising revenues.
 - Previously to my media work, I joined a startup recruitment company with 5 employess and $100,000 a year revenues and in just over a year, we scaled that to a 20 person company with $1.4m in revenues.